-The data provided in the <<SOURCE\CITATION>> structure is source-related information specific to the data being cited.
-(See GEDCOM examples starting on page 74.)
-Systems that do not use a (SOURCE\RECORD) must use the non-preferred second SOURce citation structure option.
-When systems that support the zero level source record format encounters a source citation that does not contain pointers to source records, then that system needs to create a SOURCE\RECORD format and store the source description information found in the non-structured source citation in the title area for the new source record.
+The data provided in the SOURCE\CITATION structure is source-related information specific to the data being cited.
+(See GEDCOM examples starting on page 78.)
+Systems that do not use a source record (SOURCE\RECORD) must use the second SOURce citation structure option.
+When systems that support the source record format encounter source citations which do not contain pointers to source records, that system will need to create a SOURCE\RECORD format and store the source description information found in the non-structured source citation in either the title area of that SOURCE\RECORD, or if the title field is not large enough, place a "(See Notes)" text in the title area, and place the unstructured source description in the source record's note field.